 If you are a history buff, a day trip to Delft is strongly recommended.
 Photography enthusiasts are naturally drawn to the famous Erasmusbrug Bridge in Rotterdam, while Leiden is where you’ll find one of the most beautiful botanical gardens of the world – Hortus Botanicus.
 For some impressive global political landscapes and serene beaches, Hague is the place to be.
 And for the most amazing cheese experience, head to Alkmaar, known as the cheese city, as well as Gouda, famous for its cheese market and cheese farms.

 Town of Leipzig

-Does your European tour cover the biggest beer festival in the world?
+Does your European Summer tour cover the biggest beer festival in the world?
 Oktoberfest in Munich, Germany – with massive beer tents and scrumptious food – is a revelry like no other.
 Munich is also a cultural centre, housing several classy opera houses and theatres, showcasing an unusual assortment of classic and modern architecture.